FAQ

 What is fascia?

-Fascia has been promoted to our largest organ.
+Fascia is considered by some to be our largest organ.
 It is a miraculous singe piece of connective tissue surrounding every cell, tendon, ligament, muscle fiber, the sheaths between the muscles, and organs.

 Fascia glides with a lubricant, hyaluronic acid.
-It gets gluey and stuck with lack of movement and, you guessed it, stress.
+It gets thick and gluey in response to a lack of movement, sleep, stress and hydration.

 There are at least three distinct "types" of interconnected fascia.
 Most notably, like the liver, fascia has cells that can regenerate with deep, slow pressure - just like the liver.